xailient-public/docs/docs/container.md

 `$ docker run -e SDK_LINK="https://ReallyLongUrl/AAaDDY2MzE1ODQ0NzQx" -v ~/Desktop/input:/input -v ~/Workspace/output:/output xailient/model-inference:1.0.1`

-All predictions will appear in the "output" directory.
+All predictions will appear in the "output" directory (the `~/Workspace/output` directory of the host OS in this example).

 <br>
 ## Default Behaviour